Gujci/RESTAPI/README.md

 # Debugging

-To turn on logging add `APIErrorLoggingEnabled` to 'Arguments passed on launch' at Schema/Run/Arguments
+To turn on request logging add `APIRequestLoggingEnabled` to 'Arguments passed on launch' at Schema/Run/Arguments.

+To log server sent errrors turn on  `APIErrorLoggingEnabled`.

 # TODO list